jrcasso/jrcasso/README.md

 | [gograph](https://github.com/jrcasso/gograph) | Go | A library providing graph theory primitives and operations |
 <div style="text-align: center;">

-## ⚙️ Terraform Modules ⚙️
+<h2>⚙️ Terraform Modules ⚙️</h2>
 </div>

-&emsp;&emsp; If you're looking to create, maintain, extend, and secure a proper engineering-org scale AWS infrastructure with Terraform, these modules will get you far.
+If you're looking to create, maintain, extend, and secure a proper engineering-org scale AWS infrastructure with Terraform, these modules will get you far.

 <details>

 <summary>But how?</summary>

-&emsp;&emsp;These modules follow a DNS zone strategy as devised [here](https://github.com/jrcasso/mean-demo/issues/50), and implement ingress domains with a maintainable, extensible, and practical strategy for service-based application architectures.
+These modules follow a DNS zone strategy as devised [here](https://github.com/jrcasso/mean-demo/issues/50), and implement ingress domains with a maintainable, extensible, and practical strategy for service-based application architectures.
 Essentially, an organization is tied to a domain name, and there's a heirarchy of subdomains thereafter that correspond to operating environments (e.g. prod, stage).
 For each operating environment, services are delegated a unique subdomain (e.g. web.dev.yourdomain.com, api.prod.yourdomain.com).

-&emsp;&emsp;Proper IP space CIDR boundaries accompany all of these logical subdivisions.
+Proper IP space CIDR boundaries accompany all of these logical subdivisions.
 This strategy ensures strict layer 3 data boundaries while optimizing network performance.<br /><br />
 </details>

 | Repository                 | Description |